 - am honored to count artists, performers and writers among my closest friends;

-- get mistaken for vegan, but I’m mostly an opportunivore;
+- get mistaken for vegan, but eat mostly plant-based, and am an opportunivore;

 - start almost every day by recording my dreams;

-- have sunglasses, phone, 10 Hello, I’m Really Good At stickers(amazing how handy they come in all kinds of situations), a blank thank-you card, 3×5 cards, pens-never-pencils, a go-bag of toiletries, just in case I’m invited on an adventure, in my purse at all times;
+- always have sunglasses, phone, 10 Hello, I’m Really Good At stickers(amazing how handy they come in all kinds of situations), a blank thank-you card, 3×5 cards, pens-never-pencils, a go-bag of toiletries, just in case I’m invited on an adventure;

 - was born to two professional photographers;

 - often freak out and am sure I have no idea what I’m doing when I sit down to do my own work (it doesn’t last long–but is compelling, sometimes);

 - answer questions about my names at least weekly, and, yes, Valentine is my real last name;